 Professor Colin Fishwick

 Colin Fishwick received his undergraduate degree in chemistry from the University of Liverpool, graduating with First Class Honours in 1982.
 He went on to carry out his PhD there from 1982-1985 before joining the staff at University of Leeds in 1985.
 He was appointed to a Chair in Medicinal Chemistry in 2009.
 He is currently Professor of Medicinal Chemistry at the University of Leeds and Honorary Visiting Professor of Medicinal Chemistry at the University of Bradford, Institute of Cancer Therapeutics and at the University of Sheffield.
 He has authored more than 100 publications.
-In 2013 he took up the post of head of organic chemistry at Leeds.
+In 2018 he took up the post of Head of the School of Chemistry at Leeds.

 - Editorial Board, Scientific Reports

 - Editorial Board, ACS Infectious Diseases

 - Editorial Board, European Journal of Medicnal Chemistry

 As well as being Head of School, I teach organic and medicinal chemistry at all levels.